chialab/dna/docs/get-started.md

 ### Setup a bundler

-The DNA environment is pretty common (if you are familiar with other libraries like React, Angular, LitElement etc.):
+The DNA environment is pretty common (if you are familiar with other libraries like React, Angular, Lit etc.):

 1. Make sure you have a recent [Node.js](https://nodejs.org/en/) version installed
 2. Setup a bundler ([Rollup](https://rollupjs.org) is recommended, but [Webpack](https://webpack.js.org/) and [Parcel](https://parceljs.org/) are equally good choices)